GuyMograbi/git-cherry-fix/README.md

 git-cherry-fix <base-branch>
 ```

+# Assumptions

+In order for the `quick-pr` tool to work best, you should name your branches with a prefix and a forward slash.

+So for example `task/this-is-my-branch`.

+quick-pr uses this to know where your branch name starts, and uses the same convention by prefixing patch branches with `patch/TARGET-task/this-is-my-branch`.
+Where target is the target branch.

 # Examples

 I just wrote a hotfix to master.
 Now I want to port it to staging and develop.